ln-komandur/nextcloud-on-ubuntu/README.md

 ---

-## What is different about this installation?
+## What's different about this installation?
-Unlike the installations in the above references, the modifications in this installation assume all nextcloud client devices to be in the home intranet, and simplifies the foot print as below

 1. Files are stored locally on a **separate and dedicated disk partition** on the machine where the nextcloud server is running
 1. There are 2 different approaches described here